-Our lawyers have extensive experience in both civil and criminal environmental litigation matters.
+As environmental issues evolve due to new laws, economic forces, corporate initiatives, and social changes, companies both new and old are increasingly facing environmental litigation on a broad array of issues.
 On the civil side, at the trial court level, Quinn Emanuel has successfully defended clients in matters ranging from nuclear waste disposal and the operation of industrial facilities and landfills to oil spills and soil and groundwater contamination.
 We have also assisted clients in defending against mass tort and class action claims based on a wide variety of environmental issues, as well as obtaining insurance coverage to pay for remediating contamination.
+We also frequently assist clients to assess risks arising out of environmental and climate change litigation.
 On the criminal side, we have defended its clients in a broad range of criminal investigations, grand jury proceedings, and prosecutions involving oil and other spills and the storage, transportation, disposal, and discharge of numerous hazardous chemicals and wastes.

 Quinn Emanuel also has an unparalleled record of success on appeal in environmental litigation.
 We have secured victories for clients before the Supreme Court, as well as the Courts of Appeals for the D.C., Second, and Ninth Circuits.
 Our appellate victories have come in matters ranging from auto emission standards, to oil exploration plans, to CERCLA liability.
 No other firm brings the depth of skills and knowledge that Quinn Emanuel does.

 Quinn Emanuel has also been recognized for its expertise and success in the area of environmental litigation.
 Some recent awards and recognitions are listed below.

 - Quinn Emanuel attorney Karl Stern was named to the Hall of Fame for energy litigation by The Legal 500 United States 2023.